vsamoylov/vputite-bot/README.md

 # Bot Data
 TOKEN = # your bot's token
-CHAT_ID = # chat id where the bot will forward users' messages
+CHAT_ID = # chat id where the bot will forward users' messages CHANNEL_NAME = # name of the channel to publish suggested post

 To change default text to your custom, redefine values of the dictionary for each phrase in